 I feel connected already.

 Don’t get me wrong, I loved my first daughter from the moment she was conceived.
 But the connection I have with this one feels stronger from the start.
 I can now look at my gorgeous two-year-old and see what I have to look forward to.
 No matter how different she is, I know how special it is to have a daughter.
 Getting to have another one makes this pregnancy not only easier but more enjoyable too.
-I am not only excited to meet her and get to know her, but I am excited to see my older daughter become a big sister.
+I am not only excited to meet her and get to know her, but I am also excited to see my older daughter become a big sister.
 What could be more special than that?